 - By configuring your home network, you can maximize the security of all your smart devices.

 Still, your home should be a sacred, safe space.
-We can both accept the precept that smart home hacks are extremely rare events, yet still feel that they should be guarded against.
+We can both accept that smart home hacks are infrequent events yet still feel they should be guarded against.
 And the first step towards securing your smart home is to secure your wireless network.

-A “smart home” isn’t one, physical thing–it’s many different, individual things running over a shared network.
-Your home Wi-Fi network is the first and most important component to your smart home’s operation, because it’s what connects everything to everything else.
-But this convenience and efficiency comes at a price.
-I’ll use an analogy, to explain:
+A “smart home” isn’t one material thing–it’s many different, individual things running over a shared network.
+Your home Wi-Fi network is the first and most important component of your smart home’s operation because it connects everything to everything else.
+But this convenience and efficiency come at a price.
+I’ll use an analogy to explain:

 Most of the time, birthday parties are fun–everybody has a good time, talks to each other, and lives happily.
-Sometimes, someone doesn’t have fun at the party–maybe they just got bad news, or drank a little too much.
+Sometimes, someone doesn’t have fun at the party–maybe they just got bad news or drank too much.
 Usually, that person’s bad mood will affect only them, and maybe a few people around them.
 The party goes on.
-However, if the birthday girl is in a bad mood it’s an entirely different matter.
-They’re the focal point of attention, the glue holding the party together, and the only person who’s friends with every person in the room.
-Therefore, when the birthday girl has a bad time, the entire party suffers.
+However, it’s entirely different if the birthday girl is in a bad mood.
+They’re the focal point of attention, the glue holding the party together, and the only person who are friends with every person in the room.
+Therefore, the entire party suffers when the birthday girl has a bad time.

 In cyber security, we might refer to a sad birthday girl as a “single point of failure”–a component whose failure causes an entire system to fail with it.
-By connecting all of your devices with one another, your home network is what allows your home to be “smart”.
-But because it connects all your devices with one another, it is also a single point of failure.
-If it goes down or, worse, becomes compromised, everything else falls with it.
+By connecting all of your devices, your home network is what allows your home to be “smart”.
+But because it connects all your devices, it is a single failure point.
+If it goes down or becomes compromised, everything else falls with it.
 Therefore, your network is the first and most vital place to begin your quest for security.